Q: Dear Healthier Talk,

 Herbal remedies and probiotics, on the other hand, usually require an empty stomach for maximum effectiveness.
 This means 20-30 minutes before meals, or two hours after.

 Of course, no one wants to spend all of their time worrying about when to take their supplements.
-Perhaps the best strategy is to consult your nutritionally oriented physician, or a compounding pharmacist about the particular mixture of supplements you take and get his or her help planning out your day according to your specific combination.
+So the best strategy may be to consult a nutritionally oriented physician, or a compounding pharmacist, about the specific mixture of supplements you take and get his help creating an easy to follow supplement plan.